 A college transfer course; consult the Transfer Center for more details.

-Prerequisite: ENG 101 with a grade of "C" or above This course examines various types of literary works by women authors reflecting women's experiences, attitudes, and the many roles women create for themselves.
+This course examines various types of literary works by women authors reflecting women's experiences, attitudes, and the many roles women create for themselves.
 Also offered as Honors.
 F, Sp, S

 First Aid